Hymns in the Church of Jesus Christ of Latter-day Saints

 Hymns are an important part of the history and worship of the Church of Jesus Christ of Latter-day Saints (LDS Church).

+The current hymnal used by the church is Hymns of the Church of Jesus Christ of Latter-day Saints.

 Use

 Many meetings in the LDS Church, including sacrament meeting, begin and close with a congregational hymn.
 Additionally, hymns sung by a choir or the congregation may be included as an intermediate number.
 Families in the church are encouraged to sing hymns at home during Family Home Evening and other family gatherings.

 Early LDS Hymns

 In July 1830, Joseph Smith stated he received a revelation from God for his wife, Emma, to select hymns for the Church of Christ:

 And it shall be given thee, also, to make a selection of sacred hymns, as it shall be given thee, which is pleasing unto me, to be had in my church.
 For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.

 Initially, it seems that this revelation was interpreted to mean that Emma Smith was commanded to select which hymns were appropriate for use in the worship services of Latter Day Saints and not necessarily to compile a hymnbook.
 Due in part to this ambiguity in the revelation and in part to persecutions and the constant uprooting of the church in those early days, she was not able to compile a hymnbook for several years.
 However, in the meantime, other followers continued to write, arrange, and collect hymns.

-The first Latter-day Saint hymns were published by W. W. Phelps in June, 1832 in Independence, Missouri.
+The first Latter Day Saint hymns were published by W. W. Phelps in June 1832 in Independence, Missouri.
 These appeared as text only (no music) in The Evening and the Morning Star, the church's semimonthly newspaper.
 Many of these lyrics were written by Phelps, while others were borrowed from various Protestant sources and edited by Phelps.
 The first of these hymns published by Phelps was "What Fair One Is This".

 On July 20, 1833, a mob destroyed the church's printing office in Independence, and the publication of the Star was moved to Kirtland, Ohio – the headquarters of the church at that time.
 In December, 1834, The Evening and the Morning Star was replaced by a new publication: The Messenger and Advocate.
 Phelps continued to write and collect hymn texts, with assistance from Frederick G. Williams and others.